itstommymorgan/vim_config/README.markdown

 * Control-k and Control-j are mapped to move lines up/down.
 * In a similar fashion, I've created bindings for `:w!` and `:q!` : `<Leader>w` and `<Leader>q`.
+* You can toggle spellchecking with `<Leader>zs`.
+It's nice when you're writing prose, but annoying when you're coding.
 * Every once in a while I open a file that I don't have write access to (a file that Root owns, for example), make some changes, and go to save only to find out that I don't have the appropriate permissions.
 Thanks to